cicero78M/CiceroAutoPost/README.md

 ## Configuration

-Create a `.env` file in the repository root to provide your Twitter API credentials.
+Create a `.env` file inside the `socialtools_app` directory (the Gradle project root) to provide your Twitter API credentials.
 It should contain the following keys:

 ```
 TWITTER_CONSUMER_KEY=your_key